vrajroham/vue-simple-lightbox/README.md

 # vue-simple-lightbox
-A Vue.js component for touch-friendly image lightbox for mobile and desktop with simple-lighbox
+A Vue.js component for touch-friendly image lightbox for mobile and desktop powered by [Simple Lighbox](https://github.com/andreknieriem/simplelightbox)